lucadesimoni/wp-booking-ai-luca/TESTING_GUIDE.md

 **Option A: Manual Installation**
 1. Copy the entire plugin folder to `/wp-content/plugins/wp-booking-system/`
 2. Go to WordPress Admin → Plugins
-3. Find "WP Booking System" and click "Activate"
+3. Find "WP booking Luca" and click "Activate"

 **Option B: ZIP Installation**
 1. Create a ZIP file of the plugin folder